gadget-framework/gadget2/docs/userguide.md

 all of the functions used to compare the data can aggregate the data over the whole year.

+\bigskip
 The optional flag $<$overconsumption$>$ is used to specify whether any over consumption of the stock is to be taken into account when calculating the model distribution.
-If this is set to 1, then the model catch data will be adjusted to ensure that the fleets don’t catch more stock than is available, by applying a bound to the catch of the fleets.
+If this is set to 1, then the model catch data will be adjusted to ensure that the fleets don't catch more stock than is available, by applying a bound to the catch of the fleets.
 If this line is not specified, then an overconsumption of 0 is assumed and any understocking that is present in the model is ignored, which can lead to an unrealistic result if the understocking likelihood component is not specified.

+\bigskip
 The optional $<$epsilon$>$ value is used whenever the calculated probability is very unlikely, although the exact format of this depends on the function that is to be used when calculating the likelihood